Sustainable Table Settings: The Rise of Eco-Friendly Sugarcane Bagasse Tableware in Indian Restaurant Industry

 Step 1: Collection and Cleaning

-Post-harvest, the bagasse is collected and cleaned, ensuring that only the purest fibers are used for tableware production.
+The bagasse is collected and cleaned post-harvest, ensuring only the purest fibres are used for tableware production.

 Step 2: Pulping and Molding

-The fibers are then pulped and molded into various forms, creating a range of tableware products suitable for the diverse needs of Indian restaurants.
+The fibres are then pulped and moulded into various forms, creating a range of tableware products suitable for the diverse needs of Indian restaurants.

 Step 3: Drying and Finishing

-After molding, the products are dried and finished.
+After moulding, the products are dried and finished.
 They are then ready to grace the tables of eco-conscious eateries across India.

 The Environmental Benefits